Wooten needs to name deputies, release summary of Brown's shooting

 That's good to hear.
 But we think Wooten needs to do more right now to ensure both transparency and accountability, and he can start by releasing the names of the deputies involved in shooting Brown.

 An attorney for five of Brown's children said he's been informed that at least three deputies were involved in Brown's fatal shooting, but so far we don't know for sure.
-Wooten's office said Friday that seven officers involved in the shooting have been placed on administrative leave.
-Three others have resigned, but apparently the resignations are not connected to Brown's shooting death.
+Wooten said Friday that seven officers involved in the shooting have been placed on administrative leave.

 We also agree with those who are protesting Brown's death that footage from the deputies' body cameras needs to be released immediately.
 Releasing the video will allow the public to see what happened when deputies, according to the sheriff, attempted to issue both search and arrest warrants on Brown at his residence on Perry Street Wednesday morning.

-However, we understand the legal constraints on those being asked to release the footage — Wooten and District Attorney Andrew Womble.
+But we also understand the legal constraints those being asked to release the footage — Wooten and District Attorney Andrew Womble — are under.
 Unfortunately, state lawmakers, when writing the law on law enforcement officers' body camera footage, did not make it a public record and therefore subject to public release.
 In fact, public release is specifically prohibited by the law.

 But in the meantime, the public deserves a more detailed summary of the events leading up to, during, and after Brown's death.
 We reject the notion that releasing details of what is known to the public now will somehow impede the SBI's investigation.

-All we know from Wooten's office is that deputies with the Pasquotank and Dare sheriff's departments, apparently with assistance from a SWAT unit, went to Brown's residence about 8:30 a.m.
+All we know from Wooten's office is that deputies with the Pasquotank and Dare sheriff's departments, apparently with assistance from a tactical unit, went to Brown's residence about 8:30 a.m.
 Wednesday to serve search and arrest warrants for him and that Brown was shot and killed.
-Chief Deputy Sheriff Daniel Fogg hinted Thursday that Brown may have resisted officers' efforts to serve the warrants, suggesting in the video that Brown had a history of resisting officers.
-But he didn't say that Brown did resist — and the criminal arrest records we've seen for Brown don't indicate such a history.
-Fogg and Wooten also didn't say Brown had a weapon.

 The only real information the public has gotten about what happened at Brown's residence Wednesday morning was from Demetria Williams, a neighbor who said she witnessed officers shooting toward Brown's vehicle as he attempted to flee them.
 Williams told reporters she witnessed multiple shots fired at Brown and that 14 shell casings were found in a driveway.
 She also claimed Brown definitely wasn't driving toward any of the officers.